Left Bank vs Right Bank Paris: Where to Stay in 2026

 FAQs

-The Left Bank is artistic and romantic, while the Right Bank is lively, modern, and cosmopolitan.
+The Left Bank is more romantic, artistic and historic, while the Right Bank is more energetic, central and cosmopolitan.